hristo-vrigazov/dnn.cool/README.md

 | 18 |                0 |           1 |                1 |           nan |        24 |         1 |       12 |       12 |                          |        22 |        11 |       13 |       28 |            2 | 18.jpg |
 | 19 |                0 |           0 |                0 |             0 |       nan |       nan |      nan |      nan | nan                      |       nan |       nan |      nan |      nan |          nan | 19.jpg |

+Now, how would you approach this?
+Let's summarize the options below

+1. Train a neural network for every small task - this will definitely work, but will be extremely heavy (you will have 14 different neural networks) - moreover, every model will extract similar low-level features.
+Will have huge memory and computational requirements, will end up very expensive.
+2. Use a pretrained face detector/body detector and train neural network per every other task - this suffers from the same issues before, there are still going to be a lot of neural networks, plus you don't know if the pretrained detector would be suitable for your use case, since detectors usually are pretrained for a large number of classes.
+Also, notice how after we have detected the face, we also want to predict the facial characteristics, and for the body we want to predict the shirt type - this means that we would have to train these separately, or we would have to understand the detector in detail to know how to modify it.
+3. Multi-task learning approach, where some initial features are extracted, then from a certain point on, there are branches for every task separately.
+This is the most lightweight and all things considered the best option, but it is not so trivial to implement.
+Notice that for example when the camera is blocked, we should not backpropagate for the other tasks, since there is no way for us to know where the person would be etc.

 ### Features

 Main features are: